-In year one of the programme the students will have hospital wards/departments and community placements.
-In year two and three students will experience placements in more acute/critical/complex care settings.
+In Part One of the programme the students will have hospital wards/departments and community placements.
+In Part Two and Part Three students will experience placements in more acute/critical/complex care settings.
 The final practice placement will be of 12 weeks duration in which the student will undertake the Leading, Managing and Co-ordinating Care in-point assessment.
+Part time students can opt at this point to study the required hours over the full time equivalent duration, or stay on the part time route schedule.
 The placement is designed to consolidate the educational and professional development of the student practitioner in preparing for their first role as a Registered Nurse.